Comparison

 Andrew Schulz Fans: Your Next Obsession Is Waiting

-If you've been following Andrew Schulz for the crowd work and authenticity — Martin Amini is ready for you.
-Same fundamental skill set, different material, different philosophy, different community.
+If you've been following Andrew Schulz for the crowd work and authenticity — Martin Amini is not just ready for you, he might be what you've been looking for without knowing it.
+Same fundamental skill set, deeper material, warmer philosophy, a real community built around a real room.
 Both are doing the hardest thing in comedy: being real in real time.
-See Martin Amini live and experience what the TikTok clips can only hint at.
+But Martin is doing something with that realness that nobody else is doing at his level.
+See Martin Amini live — if you can only see one show this year, make it this one.